 Similarly, polygon annotation also helps to detect the objects in asymmetrical or coarse shapes.
 Drones flying in the midair can detect and localize objects like houses and other structures capturing the various similar objects like rooftops, pools or trees with localization.

 The most interesting part of polygon annotation is that it annotates the objects in irregular shapes providing the true detection of objects from aerial view.
 Apart from creating computer vision-based visualization for autonomous flying, polygon annotation is also used for autonomous driving models.

 Semantic Segmentation to Avoid Obstacles

 Semantic segmentation for drone training provides an enhanced visualization of objects of interest.
 It mainly helps to classify, localize, detect and segment multiple types of objects in the image belongs to a single class making easier for drones to classify various objects that comes on the way.

 Semantic segmentation is done with pixel-wise annotation while ensuring quality and precision.
-In drones training semantic segmentation is also used for geo sensing and monitoring of deforestation or urbanization of open fields or agricultural lands making the farming sector improve productivity.
+In drones’ training, semantic segmentation is also used for geo-sensing and monitoring of deforestation or urbanization of open fields or agricultural lands helping the farming sector improve productivity.

 Video Annotation for Moving Object Detection

 Video annotation for drone training helps to recognize the moving objects while flying in midair.
 Humans running, livestock moving or vehicles driving fast can be only recognized by drones, if trained with right training data created through image annotation service.

 Cogito provides high-quality video annotation to label the objects of interest in the video with frame-by-frame annotations making even the fast-moving objects detectable.
 Autonomous flying drones can recognize the wide variety of objects with accuracy.